Amarsaikhany Adiyaasüren: Career

-She won bronze at the 2022 Asian Games in Hangzhou in the +78kg category, defeating Tulika Maan by ippon in the bronze medal match.
+Adiyasüren won bronze at the 2022 Asian Games in Hangzhou in the +78 kg category, defeating Tulika Maan by ippon in the bronze medal match.

-She went on to win the silver medal in the +78 kg category at the 2024 Asian Judo Championships in Hong Kong.
+Adiyasüren went on to win the silver medal in the +78 kg category at the 2024 Asian Championships in Hong Kong.

-She was later selected to represent Mongolia at the 2024 Paris Olympics.
+Adiyasüren was later selected to represent Mongolia at the 2024 Summer Olympics.
+Competing at the women's +78 kg event, she lost in the round of 16 to Kayra Özdemir.

-In 2025, she appeared as a member of Team Mongolia on the Netflix competition series Physical: Asia, which premiered on 28 October 2025.
+In 2025, Adiyasüren appeared as a member of Team Mongolia on the Netflix competition series Physical: Asia, which premiered on 28 October 2025.